entropic-dev/boltzmann/docs/content/concepts/middleware.md

 ## Introduction

 Middleware allows you to intercept, modify, or add behavior to your application's request handling.
-Boltzmann allows you to attach middleware to your application to modify request handling for all handlers, or to individual handlers.
+You attach middleware to Boltzmann either to your application, or to individual handlers.
+This allows you to modify request handling for all, or a subset of, your handlers.

 Middleware is useful for: